osk2/yamaha-soundbar/README.md

 - `SetRandomWifiKey`- perhaps as an extra security feature, one could make an automation to change the keys on the APs to some random values periodically.
 - `TimeSync` - is for units on networks not connected to internet to compensate for an unreachable NTP server.
 Correct time is needed for the alarm clock functionality (not implemented yet here)
 - `Reboot` - as name implies (a soft-reboot, only seems to restart the main loop in the Linkplay module, not MCU or other part).
-- `RouterMultiroomEnable` - theoretically router mode is enabled by default in firmwares above v4.2.8020, but there’s also a logic included to build it up, this command ensures to set the good priority.
+- `RouterMultiroomEnable` - router mode is available by default in firmwares above v4.2.8020, but there’s also a logic included to build it up, this command ensures to set the good priority.
 Only use if you have issues with multiroom in router mode.

 Results will appear in Lovelace UI's left pane as persistent notifications which can be dismissed.
 You can specify multiple entity ids separated by comma or use `all` to run the service against.